Service animal: United States

 While only dogs are recognized as service animals, the Department's revised ADA regulations have a new, separate provision about miniature horses that have been individually trained to do work or perform tasks for people with disabilities.
 Entities covered by the ADA must modify their policies to permit miniature horses where reasonable.

 The ADA states that a service animal may be removed from the premises if the dog is out of control of the handler or the dog is not housebroken.
 Service animals are to be kept under control by wearing a leash, harness, or tether unless it would interfere with the animal's ability to perform its tasks.
-Housebroken means the service animal to be adequately trained to urinate and defecate in appropriate places (e.g., outdoors or being paper trained).
+Housebroken means the service animal is to be adequately trained to urinate and defecate in appropriate places (e.g., outdoors or being paper trained).

 However, businesses may exclude service animals when the animals' presence or behavior "fundamentally alters" the nature of the goods, services, programs, or activities provided to the public.
 This could include exclusion from certain areas of zoos where a dog's presence could disrupt the animals' behavior or where there is open access to the animals, or if a service dog's alert behavior is barking, its behavior could be considered fundamentally altering the service provided by a movie theater.
 In a medical setting, service animals are normally permitted in patient exam rooms but excluded from operating rooms and other sterile environments.

 Staff are legally allowed to ask the following questions about service animals: (1) "Is the dog a service animal required because of a disability?" and (2) "What work or task has this animal been trained to perform?"
 Staff cannot request documentation, ask about the handler's disability, or require the animal to perform its tasks.

 Other rules relating to service dogs outlined by the ADA: